 And at the time, it also proved the most valuable.

-Just by training their employees to ask everyone the same question, McDonalds increased their sales dramatically.
+McDonald's increased sales dramatically by training their employees to ask everyone the same question.

-Using suggestive selling is a great way to increase you per-ticket sales and generate more revenue for your retail store.
+Suggestive selling is a great way to increase your per-ticket sales and generate more revenue for your retail store.

-Nowadays, you can’t get much traction by asking everyone the same question over and over.
+Nowadays, you can’t get much traction by repeatedly asking everyone the same question.

-Once you’ve connected on a personal level to a customer looking to purchase a luxury item for example, you’ve taken price out of the equation and made that purchase a purely emotional decision.
+Once you’ve connected personally to a customer looking to purchase a luxury item, you’ve taken price out of the equation and made that purchase a purely emotional decision.